Facial Trauma

 The doctors at SouthOMS, as Board Certified oral and maxillofacial surgeons, are uniquely qualified to treat facial trauma.
 As maxillofacial experts, we are well versed in emergency care, acute treatment, and long-term reconstruction and rehabilitation – not just for physical reasons but emotional as well.
 Injuries to the face, by their very nature, impart a high degree of emotional, as well as physical trauma to patients.
 The science and art of treating these injuries require special training, experience and an understanding of how the treatment provided will influence the patient’s long-term function and appearance.

 Drs.
-Schultz, Perciaccante, Anderson, Keyser and Smith are trained, skilled, and uniquely qualified to manage and treat facial trauma.
+Schultz, Perciaccante, Anderson, and Keyser are trained, skilled, and uniquely qualified to manage and treat facial trauma.

 They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions: